Actaea spicata

 Actaea spicata, the baneberry or herb Christopher, is a species of flowering plant in the genus Actaea, native from Europe to western Siberia and northern Iran.
 It is often found on limestone edges and in deciduous woodland; key factors are shade, low competition, and a cool, protected root run.

 Description

 Actaea spicata is a herbaceous perennial plant growing up to 65 cm tall.
 The basal leaves are large, biternate or bipinnate.
 The leaflets are more-or-less toothed.
 The flowers are white, with 3–6 petaloid sepals, and are produced in an erect raceme.
 The fruit is a berry, black when ripe and 10–13 mm across.
+Its fruit persists for an average of 57.5 days, and bears an average of 11.4 seeds per fruit.
+Fruits average 90.7% water, and their dry weight includes 2.4% carbohydrates (possibly the lowest of any European fleshy fruit) and 1.0% lipids.

 Taxonomy

 Actaea spicata was first described by Carl Linnaeus in 1753.
 Two varieties have been recognized: